 Before purchasing FileMaker Cloud, decide which type of license subscription you want:

-- To purchase a new FileMaker Cloud license, determine the number of User Connections client connections you need.
+To purchase a new FileMaker Cloud license, determine the number of user connections you need.
 You can choose from SKUs with 5, 10, 25, and 100 user connections.

-- To use an existing FileMaker Server license, or if the number of User Connections client connections needed differs from the AWS SKUs, choose FileMaker Cloud BYOL.
+- To use an existing FileMaker Server license, or if the number of user connections you need differs from the AWS SKUs, choose FileMaker Cloud BYOL.

 Understanding AWS regions